chainsawriot/frame/deviation.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
 # Overview

-The analytic plan of this study was preregistered on April 12, 2022 as the following DOI: [https://doi.org/10.17605/OSF.IO/SY6JX](https://doi.org/10.17605/OSF.IO/SY6JX).
+The analytic plan of this study was preregistered on April 12, 2022 as the following DOI: <!--[https://doi.org/10.17605/OSF.IO/SY6JX](https://doi.org/10.17605/OSF.IO/SY6JX)-->.
 The data collection (creation of the corpus) started on May 7, 2022 and ended on July 1, 2022.
 The first round of human coding started on August 1, 2022 and ended on September 1, 2022.

 The analysis of data (1st round) started on September 2, 2022 and ended on September 20, 2022.